devarshukani/Chatster-LanMessenger/README.md

-# Chatster - Lan Chat Application
+# Chatster - Lan Messaging Application

 Chatster is a Desktop Lan Chat Application that enables users to interact with each other users.
 Users connected to same local network can chat with each other without any internet.